arran4/awesome-fodmap-resources/README.md

 # awesome-fodmap-resources

+Like all [Awesome Lists](https://github.com/sindresorhus/awesome) this is intended to be a filtered (eventually) list of content relating to FODMAP which any one can contribute to like a wiki.
+A guide can be found here: https://github.com/component-driven/awesome-list/blob/master/Contributing.md Please use, share, and if you can contribute.

 This is just a list at the moment, I will work on the 'awesome' component of it (ie set restrictions and filters) when there are more resources here.

 See [Rules](rules.md) for rules for each category.